Creating Healthy Communities / Reducing Poverty

 |

-Indicator Name: Percentage of Residents Living in Poverty
+Indicator: Percentage of Residents Living in Poverty

-Indicator Description: The California Poverty Measure (CPM), a joint research effort by PPIC and the Stanford Center on Poverty and Inequality, draws on administrative and survey data to deliver a more comprehensive measure of poverty.6 It accounts for the cost of living and a range of family needs and resources, including social safety net benefits.
+Indicator Description: The California Poverty Measure (CPM), a joint research effort by PPIC and the Stanford Center on Poverty and Inequality, draws on administrative and survey data to deliver a more comprehensive measure of poverty.
+It accounts for the cost of living and a range of family needs and resources, including social safety net benefits.
 The California Poverty Measure incorporates the changes in costs and standards of living since the official poverty measure was devised in the early 1960s—and accounts for geographic differences in the cost of living across the state.
-It also factors in tax credits and in-kind assistance that can augment family resources and subtracts medical, commuting, and child care expenses.
+It also factors in tax credits and in-kind assistance that can augment family resources and subtracts medical, commuting, and childcare expenses.

-Data Limitations: https://inequality.stanford.edu/sites/default/files/CPM-2014_technical-appendix.pdf
+Data Limitations: https://www.ppic.org/wp-content/uploads/1023cdf-appendix.pdf

-Indicator Source: Public Policy Institute of California and Stanford Center on Poverty and Inequality
+Indicator Source: Public Policy Institute of California and Stanford Center on Poverty and Inequality, Poverty in California – Public Policy Institute of California

-Indicator Calculation Methodology: https://inequality.stanford.edu/sites/default/files/CPM-2014_technical-appendix.pdf
+Indicator Calculation Methodology: https://www.ppic.org/wp-content/uploads/1023cdf-appendix.pdf

-Data Collection Methodology: https://inequality.stanford.edu/sites/default/files/CPM-2014_technical-appendix.pdf
+Data Collection Methodology: https://www.ppic.org/wp-content/uploads/1023cdf-appendix.pdf

-Program URL Link: https://www.ppic.org/map/california-poverty-by-county-and-legislative-district/
+Program URL Link:

-Reporting Cycle: Annual
+Reporting Cycle: Quarterly

-3. Public Policy Institute of California.
-(2019).
+1. Public Policy Institute of California.
+(2023).
 Poverty in California.
-Retrieved February 1, 2019, from PPIC.org: https://www.ppic.org/publication/poverty-in-california/
+Retrieved on December 11, 2024. https://www.ppic.org/wp-content/uploads/JTF_PovertyJTF.pdf

 Stories & Solutions